-Gravity is a powerful force that you can’t fight.
+Gravity is a powerful force that is hard to fight.
 It will always try to pull you down.
-We can either lose to that process (which equals pain) or we can overcome it and win.
+We can either begin to give way to that process (which can result in pain) or we can overcome it and win.
 How?
-By orienting our bodies in the ideal position it was designed to best operate in.
-Think neutral spine, neutral rib-cage, neutral pelvis, neutral neck, neutral wrist….
+Well, it’s not as hard as you think.
+Your body is naturally designed to handle various forces around you as you move through life.

 2) Boobs need support.

 During the breastfeeding years, breasts change size and shape.
 A lot.
 During the early days they can become larger than you ever thought possible.
-That sudden added weight can pull you down, causing your upper back to curve forward, your shoulder blades to move further apart, your neck to be pulled forward, and your chest to collapse in.
-Upper back muscles become overstretched and weak.
-Chest muscle become short and tight.
-You often end up slouching through your pelvis which has implications for the lower part of your body.
+That sudden added weight can lead to changes in your neck and upper spine, the position of your shoulder blades, and breathing mechanics.

 3) Explore different nursing positions.